-I completely fell in love with coffee after purchasing my first coffee grinder, which complemented the Bialetti Moka pot brought back from my trips to Italy.
+I completely fell in love with coffee after purchasing my first coffee grinder, which complemented the Bialetti Moka pot brought back from my travels around Italy.
 Since then, there was no going back to buying pre-ground coffee or even instant coffee.

 If you want to try another interesting coffee preparation style, try Vietnamese coffee made using a phin filter.
 This video will clearly demonstrate the preparation process: